gostevedore/documentation/content/getting-started/configuration/_index.md

 {{<toc>}}

 ## Stevedore configuration
-When Stevedore runs, it tries to read its configuration firsly from environment variables and then from local configuration file, otherwise it uses the default values.
+When Stevedore runs, it tries to read its configuration firsly from local configuration file and then from environment variables, otherwise it uses the default values.

 {{< hint warning >}}
-The most precedence configuration is these which is loaded from `--config` flag's gived file.
+In case you set the configuration using the `--config` flag on `stevedore` cli, it overrides any other configuration.
 {{< /hint>}}

 ### Configuration from environment variables